 So now you've harnessed that power, are you feeling pressure to do a follow-up?

 Well yes, I do feel like this has been this big stone and it's like, where to from here?
 But my friend says the artistic process just goes on and on, and sometimes things come out.
-I'll just keep asking the same questions—what is magic?
-How do we perceive reality?
+I'll just keep asking the same questions-what is magic?
+How do we perceive and construct reality?
 And how can I make something internal, visual?

 Follow Julian Morgans on Twitter.